The Democratic Backsliding Analysis Project

 Managing Problem Complexity

 This is done by using a process that fits the problem.
 For this class of problems Thwink developed the System Improvement Process (SIP).
-The change we will make in the second pass analysis is using MECE Issue Trees to drive SIP step 2, analysis.
+The process and its use are described at length in the book Cutting Through Complexity.

 Risk Management